bablokb/circuitpython-inky/Readme.md

 CircuitPython Drivers for various Pimoroni Inky-Displays
 ========================================================

+Although the Inky-Impression displays (and the wHATs) are made for Raspberry Pi devices, they can also be used with microcontrollers like the RP2xxx-family.
+You need either an adapter or take care of the SPI-wiring yourself.
+In fact MCU-boards are a better match for these displays because they use far less energy as even the smallest Pi and thus allow for battery-based operation with longer intervals in between charging.

 In this repo you will find the module `inky` that has a number of CircuitPython driver classes for Pimoroni Inky-Displays: